Job Shadow Internship

 2. A current resume (We recognize that for students, this task may seem daunting.
 Please include any volunteer service, extra-curricular activities, etc. you have been involved with).

-3. 1 Professional letter of reference and 1 personal letter of reference that speak to your character, your organization, and your ability to work as a member of a team.
+3. One (1) professional letter of reference and one (1) personal letter of reference that speak to your character, your organization, and your ability to work as a member of a team.

-4. A paper answering the following questions: what is your involvement in music, what experience/ exposure have you had with people with special needs, what does it mean to be a member of a team,
+4. A paper answering the following questions: what is/ has been your involvement in music, what experience/ exposure have you had with people with developmental disabilities or mental health disorders, and what does it mean to be a member of a team,

 Tips and Tricks to be accepted...

 Read the directions CAREFULLY!
 Applicants have lost points for failing to submit all of the application materials.
 Treat this process like a job interview.
-This internship has attracted applicants from all over the country (in 2017 we even saw international applicants!).
+This internship has attracted applicants from all over the country (we have even had international applicants!).
 What can you do to stand out?
 Be honest about your summer obligations.
 You don’t want to be accepted to only be dismissed during week one for being unable to fulfill the requirements.
 It is a good idea to have someone proofread your application materials.

 Follow-up on your reference letters if you are asking someone to submit them on your behalf.
 If we don’t receive them by the deadline, we cannot consider your application.
 (We suggest you submit them with all of your application materials.)
 Practice interviewing.
 Think about what Infinity stands for and what we do.
 What questions might we ask?